-WHEREFORE, Mr. Loden requests that this Court:
+WHEREFORE, Plaintiffs request that this Court:

-- Grant a declaratory judgment that pentobarbital is not "an ultra-short acting barbiturate or other similar drug" and is therefore not permitted for lethal injection executions in Mississippi; - Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Mr. Loden with pentobarbital, which is not an ultra-short acting barbiturate; - 3.
+- Grant a declaratory judgment that pentobarbital is not "an ultra-short acting barbiturate or other similar drug" and is therefore not permitted for lethal injection executions in Mississippi; - Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Plaintiffs with pentobarbital, which is not an ultra-short acting barbiturate; - 3.
 Grant a declaratory judgment that the words "in combination with a chemical paralytic agent" in Miss.
-Code Ann. §99-19-51 violate the Eighth and Fourteenth Amendment to the United States Constitution; - 4.
-Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Mr. Loden with compounded drugs;
+Code Ann. §99-19-51 violate the Eighth and Fourteenth Amendment to the United States Constitution; - Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Plaintiffs with compounded drugs; - 5.
+Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Plaintiffs with a three-drug series which includes a chemical paralytic agent and potassium chloride;

-- 5. Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Mr. Loden with drugs that have passed their expiration date; - 6.
-Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Mr. Loden with a three-drug series which includes a chemical paralytic agent and potassium chloride; - 7.
-Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Mr. Loden until such time as Defendants can demonstrate the integrity and legality of any and all controlled substances they intend to use for Mr. Loden's execution; - 8.
-Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Mr. Loden without providing full and complete information about the drugs that Defendants intend to use in their execution, within sufficient time for Mr. Loden to raise any statutory or constitutional challenges to the use of said drugs. - 9.
-Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Mr. Loden until such time as Defendants can demonstrate that measures are in place to allow for Mr. Loden's execution in a manner that complies with the Eighth and Fourteenth Amendments to the United States Constitution;
+- 6. Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Plaintiffs until such time as Defendants can demonstrate the integrity and legality of any and all controlled substances they intend to use for Plaintiffs' executions; - 7.
+Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Plaintiffs without providing full and complete information about the drugs that Defendants intend to use in their execution, within sufficient time for Plaintiffs to raise any statutory or constitutional challenges to the use of said drugs. - 8.
+Grant preliminary and permanent injunctive relief to enjoin the Defendants, their officers, agents, employees, and all persons acting in concert with them from executing Plaintiffs until such time as Defendants can demonstrate that measures are in place to allow for Plaintiffs' execution in a manner that complies with the Eighth and Fourteenth Amendments to the United States Constitution; - 9.
+Award costs and attorney's fees pursuant to 42 U.S.C. §1988; and - Grant any such other relief that this Court determines to be just and proper in these premises.